bitcoin-dot-org/Bitcoin.org/_posts/2018-09-14-how-to-translate.md

 **Responsibilities and Tasks**

-- Translating, thereby using translations provided by the glossary if applicable and striving for consistency across strings.
+- Translating and striving for consistency across strings.
 - Extending the glossary with translations for necessary and general terms.

 ## About Bitcoin.org